ppertuzduran/SEMEVAL2026-TASK4/APPROACH.md

 ### 8.2.
 Ensembling Strategies

 - **Track A (Cross-Encoder):**
-  - Train **K folds** with different seeds and data splits.
+  - Train **5 folds** with different data splits.
-  - At inference, compute logits for each fold and **average** them before decision.
+  - At inference, load all fold models and **average logits** across them before decision (better calibration than voting).
 - **Track B (Bi-Encoder):**
-  - Train multiple variants of the same `bge-large-en-v1.5` model (different seeds, small config changes).
-  - At inference, either:
-    - **Average** embeddings from all models, or
-    - **Concatenate** embeddings (still within the 8192 dimension limit), then L2-normalize the result.
+  - Single model with distillation refinement.
+  - Embeddings computed independently per story (constraint respected).

 Ensembling is especially powerful in small/medium datasets and typically yields a noticeable boost in accuracy.